How To Fight Inflammation

 The polyunsaturated fats omega 3 and omega 6 are essential for the proper functioning of the body, but you must try and get them in the right balance.
 It is thought that the average person is getting 15 times more omega 6 than omega 3, as opposed to a ratio of 1:1, which is considered close to what humans evolved on.

 Omega-3 fatty acids are highly anti-inflammatory in the body, and while omega-6 fats are essential and have many health benefits, they can be inflammatory in high doses, so too much can be very unhealthy.

 Sources of omega 3 include oily fish, walnuts, and pumpkin, flax, chia and hemp seeds.
 Most of the omega-6 in our diets comes from vegetable oils (or processed foods that contain these vegetable oils) such as sunflower, corn, soy, peanut and cottonseed oils.
 Cold-pressed versions of these oils may be less inflammatory but still have excess omega-6 fats.

 Spice it up

 Spices not only add flavour to your meal, they are powerful anti-inflammatory weapons too.
 For example, ginger has been a superstar traditional medicine for thousands for years in Asia and indeed there is a plethora of research to show that ginger can reduce inflammatory markers in the body.
-Why not try this Baobab, Lemon & Ginger drink.
+Why not try our Lemon, Ginger & Baobab Super Tea.

 You could also regularly include other anti-inflammatory spices in your diet, such as turmeric, basil, chilli, black pepper and garlic.
 Curry night, anyone?